canonical/spread/README.md

 ```
 (...)

-install: /remote/path
+path: /remote/path

 include:
     - src/*
 exclude:
     - src/*.o
 ```

-The `install` option must be provided, while `include` defaults to a single entry with `*` which causes everything inside the project directory to be sent over.
+The `path` option must be provided, while `include` defaults to a single entry with `*` which causes everything inside the project directory to be sent over.
 Nothing is excluded by default.